canonical/mir/doc/sphinx/architecture.md

   - `src/include/server/mir/input`
   - `src/server/input`

-## mirfrontend
-- TODO: How do I describe this one?
-- Directories:
-  - `src/include/server/mir/frontend`
-  - `src/server/frontend`

 ## mirfrontend-wayland
 - The *Mir* implementation of the wayland protocol.
 - The `WaylandConnector` class is the glue between the compositor and the specific details of the wayland protocol.